benshuailyu/benshuailyu.github.io/_people/XiaoGuo.md

 jobnext:
 ---

-Mr Yang joined our group first as an undergraduate student in 2023 and then a Master student in September 2024.
+Ms Guo joined our group first as an undergraduate student in 2023 and then a Master student in September 2024.